arianagiorgi/postgis-intro/README.md

 ```
 $ pgsql2shp -f <path to new shapefile> -g <geometry column in table> <database> "<query>"
 ```
-Here is an example of what ours might look like, if we wanted only Dallas and Forth Worth school districts from the `texas-school-districts` table:
+Here is an example of what ours might look like, if we wanted only Dallas and Forth Worth school districts from the `districts` table:
 ```
 $ pgsql2shp -f filter-query.shp -g geom postgis_intro \
  "select * from \"districts\" where where name in ('Dallas ISD', 'Fort Worth ISD')"